 DIVERSITY, INCLUSION, & NON-DISCRIMINATION

-We at CGR! value diversity of age, race, economic status, gender expression, size, physical ability, developmental ability, musical interests, learning styles, nationality, religion, citizenship status, and sexual orientation.
-We promote respect and do not tolerate racism, sexism, homophobia, or other discriminatory behavior or expression.
+CGR! is a community that encompasses people of varying ages, racial and ethnic identities, economic situations, gender expressions, sizes, abilities, musical interests, learning styles, nationalities, religions, citizenship statuses, and sexual orientations.
+We promote respect and do not tolerate racism, classism, sexism, homophobia, transphobia, or other discriminatory behavior or expression.

 Chattanooga Girls Rock! is primarily dedicated to the inclusion of women and other marginalized groups in music.
 The organization exists to give girls, so often excluded or discouraged from playing music (particularly of specific styles and genres, or from playing particular instruments), the opportunity to learn to play in a safe, positive, and encouraging environment.

 We believe that feminism is only just when it is intersectional.
 While all women face challenges on the basis of their gender, we affirm that people of color, transgender and gender non-conforming girls, girls with disabilities, and other marginalized girls face additional obstacles in accessing music education.
 Intentionally creating space that supports these campers is crucial to our mission, and through recognition of the challenges faced by people of multiple marginalized identities, our volunteers and campers learn firsthand about the importance of inclusivity in creating strong communities.
 We work to maintain an environment where every camper feels welcomed, safe, included, and accepted by their peers.